-In what feels like forever, I’ve always felt that there was something missing from my life and tried to fill it with those things that I have believed would fill that non existent void, to the point that I even questioned whether it was making me unhappy
+In what feels like forever, I’ve always felt that there was something missing from my life and tried to fill it with those things that I believed would fill that non-existent void, to the point that I even questioned whether it was making me unhappy

 The trouble is as much as I fill those voids with the things I believe I’m missing, there is always something else that I’m able to justify to myself that needs to be filled.

 Growing up things seemed so much simpler, we might have dared to dream big and believe that we could be and do whatever we wanted, but it would seem that we now live in a society where we see those that have more getting more and those that have little getting even less with opportunities limited.

 In our pursuit of more, whether that be money, happiness, friendships or love we can sometimes forget or neglect those things that we have already in our lives, but if we just stopped for a second, we might realise that we already have all of those things that will make us truly happy and fulfilled.

 To see what others were grateful for, I have reached out to some fantastic UK Bloggers and here are their replies.

 Peter from householdmoneysaving.com writes about ways to save money and make extra in your spare time.

 Financially – I am grateful that I have a fairly decent pension thanks to work.
 I think a lot of people don’t really consider pensions until they get a lot closer to retirement.

 In life – I am most grateful to my parents.
 They have always helped out financially when they can and help a lot with child care!